SymfonyCasts/vue/sfcasts/ep1/reading-server-vars.md

 # Reading Server Data & :global Classes

 We just set a global `currentCategoryId` variable in JavaScript.
-Let's use this in our Vue app to highlight which category we are currently viewing.
+Let's use this in our Vue app to highlight which category we're currently viewing.

 Open up `sidebar.vue`.
-How can we get the current category info?
-The simplest way is just to reference the global variable!
-We *will* talk soon about ways to organize this, but since we created a global variable in Twig, we can absolutely reference that here.
+How can we get the current category info here?
+The simplest way is... to reference the global variable!
+We *will* talk soon about ways to organize this, but since we created a global variable in Twig, we can absolutely use that here!

-Well... we can't reference it *immediately* in our Vue template.
+Well... we can't use it *immediately* in our Vue template.
 If we tried to use `currentCategoryId` to add a dynamic class, Vue would think that we were trying to reference `this.currentCategoryId`.

 We have two options.
-First, we could add a `currentCategoryId` data and initialize it to `window.currentCategoryId`.
+First, we could add a `currentCategoryId` *data* and initialize it to `window.currentCategoryId`.
 That would be *fine*.
-But because I don't intend for this value to *change* while my Vue app is running - at least not yet - it doesn't really need to live as data.
+But because I don't intend for this value to *change* while my Vue app is running - at least not yet - it doesn't *really* need to live as data, though it wouldn't hurt anything,

-Instead, I'm going to leverage a computed property... which is a *great* way to expose any extra variables you need in your template.
+Instead, let's leverage a computed property... which is a *great* way to expose any extra variables you need in a template.

 Below `data`, add `computed` and create a new computed property called `currentCategoryId`.
 Inside, `return window.currentCategoryId`.